valerielim/Sentiment-Analysis/Process.md

 names(afinn_list) <- c('word', 'score')
 afinn_list$word <- tolower(afinn_list$word)
 ```

 I then modified the dictionary to include some local flavour and shorthand.
-I also removed scores for words like `charged` and `pay` which were rated as negative, but likely meant as neutral in the context of discussing taxi payments.
+I also removed scores for words like `charged` and `pay` which were rated by AFINN as negative, but likely meant as neutral in the context of discussing taxi payments.

 ```R
 # Remove topic-specific words
 afinn_list$score[afinn_list$word %in% c("charges", "charged", "pay", "like", "joke", "improvement")] <- 0